bigb8/AquaResp/README.md

 ## Acknowledgements

 Thank you to <a href = "https://www1.bio.ku.dk/english/staff/?pure=en/persons/158364">Bent Vismann</a> for testing of AquaResp and inputs on usage of AquaResp for invertebrates.

+Thank you to <a href = "https://www.researchgate.net/profile/Denis_Chabot">Denis Chabot</a> for testing of AquaResp over many occasions and providing inputs on usage of AquaResp.